Exact simulation scheme for the Ornstein-Uhlenbeck driven stochastic volatility model with the Karhunen-Lo\`eve expansions: The OUSV model and preliminaries

-Therefore, sampling $S_T$ is reduced to sampling $\sigma_T$, $\Usig$ and $\Vsig$, and the challenge in the OUSV model simulation lies in sampling the triplet. \citet{li2019exact_ou} samples $\sigma_T$ and $\Usig$ simultaneously as they follow a bivariate normal distribution.
-Then, they draw $\Vsig$ from the cumulative distribution function (CDF) obtained from the inverse Fourier transform of $\Vsig$ for given $\sigma_T$ and $\Usig$.
+Therefore, sampling $S_T$ is reduced to sampling $\sigma_T$, $\Usig$ and $\Vsig$, and the challenge in the OUSV model simulation lies in sampling the triplet.
+In \citep{li2019exact_ou}, $\sigma_T$ and $\Usig$ are sampled simultaneously as they follow a bivariate normal distribution.
+Then, $\Vsig$ is drawn from the cumulative distribution function (CDF) obtained from the inverse Fourier transform of $\Vsig$ for given $\sigma_T$ and $\Usig$.
 Numerical inversion requires a heavy computation.
 Alternatively, we will adopt the KL expansions to sample $\Usig$, and $\Vsig$ simultaneously for given $\sigma_T$ (see Section~\ref{s:kl}).